 - Squeeze of lemon or lime, if desired

 Mix all ingredients together, preferably in a jar.
-Shake or stir well to dissolve sugar.
+Shake or stir well to dissolve sugar, if using.
 Let sit 30 minutes.

-If it’s too spicy for you, add less red pepper, or if already made, a little more water.
+If it’s too spicy for you, add less red pepper, or if already made, a little more soy and/or rice wine vinegar.
 Make it with your choice of lemon or lime, or it’s really no big deal if you don’t have either on hand and skip it, altogether.

 from the kitchen of www.frugalhausfrau.com